 The launch shaft and tunnel pump station will be located at NBC’s Bucklin Point Wastewater Treatment Facility in East Providence, Rhode Island.
 The alignment will be parallel to the Seekonk River and Blackstone River, and end near the border of Pawtucket and Central Falls, Rhode Island.
 An 8,800-ft long, 10-ft diameter conveyance tunnel, which will connect to the Pawtucket Tunnel, is planned to begin after the Pawtucket Tunnel is completed.
 The program/construction manager for Phase III is Stantec and its teaming partner Pare Corporation.
 Construction of the Pawtucket Tunnel is anticipated to begin in late 2020 or early 2021.

 Dallas Area Rapid Transit (DART) is well underway with planning and preliminary design of the D2 Subway, which will provide a second light rail alignment through downtown Dallas.
-Preliminary engineering/project development work is expected to be completed by 202 so that the project can advance to the design-build phase.
-The targeted opening date is 2024.
+The targeted opening date for the design-build project is 2024.